Geometric Manin's Conjecture for Fano 3-Folds: Low Degree Curves and Degeneration to Special Threefolds

-\begin{lem} Let $X$ be a smooth Fano threefold and $D \subset X$ be the locus swept out by families of non-free conics of dimension at least 2.
-If $\rho(X) \geq 2$, there is a contraction $\pi : X \rightarrow \overline{X}$ to a terminal weak Fano threefold with execptional locus $D$. \end{lem}
+\begin{lem} Let $X$ be a smooth Fano threefold.
+Let $D \subset X$ be the union of exceptional divisors on $X$ which contain reduced $-K_X$-conics.
+There is a contraction $\pi : X \rightarrow \overline{X}$ to a terminal weak Fano threefold with execptional locus $D$. \end{lem}